-Other Pieces: Cover Sheet, Table of Contents, Unofficial Transcript, and Self-Assessment

-Along with copies of your work and assignment documents, your portfolio must include a cover sheet that gives your academic and contact information, a table of contents, a copy of your unofficial transcript, and your self-assessment for each of the history program's student learning outcomes.
-You should create these using the Reflect tool, which is available from https://www.minotstateu.edu/history/guides.shtml.
+Other Pieces: Cover Sheet, Table of Contents, Unofficial Transcript, and Self-Assessment Along with copies of your work and assignment documents, your portfolio must include a cover sheet that gives your academic and contact information, a table of contents, a copy of your unofficial transcript, and your self-assessment for each of the history program's student learning outcomes.
 You can save a PDF copy of your unofficial transcript from your Campus Connection Student Center.
 All items must be saved in the One Drive folder created by the department for your portfolio.